Levridge-Tory/LevridgeIntegrationDocs/docs/Agronomy.md

 ﻿# Agronomy

-The [CRM End-to-End Scenarios](CRM-End-To-End-Scenarios.md) and Processes provides an overview of the following information:
+The [CRM End-to-End Scenarios](CRM-End-To-End-Scenarios.md) and Processes provides an overview of the following information.

 ## Overview
 1. *Planned to Sales Agreement* - sales tool within CRM used to price product and transition growers into contracts.